AmandaErnar/DigitalBusinessService.how/README.md

 ## Build Website on Squarespace

-Map the user's attention flow with a sketch that leads to them buying the product
+Map the user's attention flow with a well-organized sketch

 Think through the order of added elements